-Course selection (previously called “pre-enrolment”) is important to help us plan for upcoming terms.
+Course selection (previously called “pre-enrollment”) is important to help us plan for upcoming terms.

 What is it?
 Course selection is when you make your best guess about which courses (if any) you want to take in a future term.
 This information is vital for our planning purposes.
 We need to know how many sections to create, how many professors and TAs to assign, etc.